 To bridge the gap between the financial sector and the Dutch water sector, the Finance for Water team aims to build mutual understanding and stimulate collaboration between the two sectors.
 For example, we organise and contribute to several roundtable events with financiers.

 The Finance for water team also designs matchmaking activities for organisations within the Dutch water sector.
-As a network organisation, NWP is uniquely suited to bring people together and to emphasize the importance of working together to address shared financing challenges.
+As a network organisation, NWP is uniquely suited to bring people together and to emphasise the importance of working together to address shared financing challenges.
 Instead of working in silo’s, the position of the Dutch water sector is strengthened by uniting in partnerships and consortia.

 Since 2017, we support our network of financiers with pipeline development and the identification and sourcing of bankable water projects.
 As part of the Partners for Water Programme, we support the Delta Teams with project identification in IWC countries and matchmaking between Dutch water sector companies and potential development projects.
 In addition, we established a pool of financial engineering experts that can deliver hands-on support on project identification and work with the Dutch water sector to increase the financial feasibility of a project or initiative.